FHantke/brave-browser-wiki/Fingerprinting-Protections.md

 * Plugins: [#9435](https://github.com/brave/brave-browser/issues/9435), [#10597](https://github.com/brave/brave-browser/issues/10597)

-## Privacy protection enabled regardless of whether Fingerprinting Protection Mode is on
+## Privacy protections always enabled

 This list is not complete.
 See https://github.com/brave/brave-browser/wiki/Deviations-from-Chromium-(features-we-disable-or-remove) for other things which are disabled in Brave but not in Chrome.